ava-labs/avalanche-docs/docs/learn/avalanche/avalanche-consensus.md

 is considered **invalid** and will not participate in consensus.

 :::

-If a majority of the validators sampled reply with the same preferred transaction, this becomes the preferred choice of the group sampled, including the validator that asked.
-In the future, this validator and all those who have participated in at least one round of sampling will reply with the transaction preferred by the majority.

 Overtime, more and more validators are queried, and the group in agreement grows larger and larger.